Praqma/deploy2docker/README.md

 Also:
 * Each server is an individual docker host, and runs **"Fedora Linux"**.
 The Web, API and Dev server each has a local reverse proxy (Traefik), which handles incoming requests for containers only on that server.
 * Each Docker host/server has a bridged docker-network called `services-network`.

+Note: By this point in time, only the "dev" server is left as a docker server, and rest of the stuff has been migrated to Kubernetes.

 The directory structure on all servers look like this:
 ```